-In South America, the llama is mainly used to transport loads because of its strength (including alpaca fibre!) while alpaca is used to produce fibre for clothing.
+In South America, the llama is mainly used to transport loads because of its strength (including alpaca fiber!) while alpaca is used to produce fiber for clothing.
 The llama is about twice the size of an alpaca.
 Alpacas are small in size; from 0.75 to 0.95 metres at the withers, weighing 55 to 90 kg.

 The snout of the llama is significantly longer than that of alpaca.
 Moreover, his forehead is devoid of facial fleece, while the alpaca's is covered with an abundant fleece that can even partially cover his eyes.
 This characteristic gives it a rather nice look!

 The ears of the llama look like a horseshoe, while those of alpaca looks like a spearhead.
 Alpacas have slightly more pointed and shorter ears.

 People tend to say that the common feature that characterizes them is the importance of their social relationships.
 Indeed, their behaviour is based on the social structure of the herd and they generally do not like to be alone at the risk of depression.

 Note that the male is responsible for protecting the group from the outside, but it is the females that dominate within the family.
 The male has difficulty accepting the presence of other potentially competing males.

 Contrary to what one might think, llamas and alpacas are very discreet.
 The sounds they emit often surprise visitors with their silence and serenity.